An award-winning outreach project, run entirely by student volunteers from the University of Sheffield’s Philosophy department.

 To make Philosophy a subject that is of use and value to both the individual and society.

 What We Do

 PinC volunteers go into schools and other institutions to teach philosophy and to encourage pupils and residents to think critically about philosophical problems and develop their own ideas.
 Click here to find out more about what we do.

 We have a number of different projects to get involved with whether you are a student yourself, a teacher or just someone who lives in Sheffield – there is something for everyone!

 If getting involved with PinC is something you are interested in please get in contact by e-mail at email@example.com.

 Our aim is to improve the opportunities available to those within the local community to engage with Philosophy.
 This is important for many reasons, a key one being that it helps to nurture clear, critical and creative thinking, which are skills useful for everyone.

 PinC is Opportunity-Enhancing

 By teaching people from all backgrounds how to think critically and argue for their opinion in a clear and convincing way.
 Philosophy is the best tool for giving anyone the skills needed to think critically, clearly and creatively.
 This is so important not only academically but also in day to day life – it can aid anything from the writing of a coherent A-level essay to the deciding of which news report to believe.

-We believe PinC helps children to value their education.
+By helping children to value their education.
 We believe that our classroom workshops and our one-to-one mentoring encourage students to take full advantage of their current education, by aiding their academic progress as well as their ability to think deeply and critically.
-This is by far the most important goal of PinC.